Understanding Gum Surgery Types

 • gums that recede or pull away from your teeth

-Your dentist will let you know if you could improve your condition with periodontal surgery or may recommend more conservative treatment approaches if the level of your gum disease doesn’t warrant oral surgery.
+Your Charlottesville Orthodontist will let you know if you could improve your condition with periodontal surgery or may recommend more conservative treatment approaches if the level of your gum disease doesn’t warrant oral surgery.

 If gum disease has damaged the bone surrounding your tooth root, your dentist might have to replace it with a graft.
 The bone graft can possibly be made from small parts of your own bone, a synthetic bone, or donated bone.
 This procedure helps prevent more tooth loss and could help promote natural bone regrowth.